Research

 The political influence of non-politicized friends: How do social networks affect the spread of protest information in social media?

-Under Review
+Under review

 How do social networks influence the spread of protest information on social media?
 This article argues that the political characteristics of accounts sharing protest information affect how that information is interpreted and spread by other Twitter users.
 Specifically, I suggest that whether Twitter accounts are perceived as overtly political or nonpolitical can shape how users respond to signals about political protests.
 I hypothesize that nonpolitical accounts may exert more influence in spreading protest messages than political accounts, as they are seen as less biased or more trustworthy.
 To test this theory, I conducted an online experiment using vignettes that simulate the Twitter environment.
 Participants were exposed to protest-related Tweets and were asked whether they would retweet or like them, with some accounts presenting political traits in their profiles and others appearing nonpolitical.
 Contrary to my expectations, the results did not reveal a statistically significant difference in participants’ responses between political and nonpolitical profiles.
 However, the study revealed unexpected patterns, including the role of education in shaping retweet behavior differently across political groups and the influence of context-specific factors, such as protest types and images, on user engagement.
 These findings suggest that individual characteristics and content features may interact in complex ways, warranting further exploration.

-Delayed takedown of illegal content on social media makes moderation futile
+Delayed takedown of illegal content on social media makes moderation ineffective

 With Bao Tran Truong, Erfan Samieyan Sahneh, Gianluca Nogara, Enrico Verdolotti, Florian Saurwein-Scherer, Natascha Just, Luca Luceri, Silvia Giordano, and Filippo Menczer